 Denials and Appeals Of Your Charleston Workers' Compensation Claim

 More than 10% of South Carolina workers’ compensation claims are denied for a variety of reasons.
-If your claim is denied or your settlement inadequate, you have two years to start the worker’s compensation appeals process, but appealing sooner is always better.
+If your claim is denied or your settlement inadequate, you have two years to start the worker’s compensation appeals process.
 There are five possible steps in the process:

 - Informal conference